 If you’re looking for a way to literally double (or triple!) your donors’ contributions, you’re in luck!

-Matching gifts are as simple as they sound.
+Matching gift programs are as simple as they sound.
 Essentially, companies match their employees’ donations to eligible nonprofits.

 While there are different ratios at which an employer might match a gift, most companies follow a standard 1:1 (or dollar-per-dollar) matching rate.
 That means a donor’s $100 becomes $200, and so on.

-Most nonprofits are eligible to receive matching gifts, but some ineligible organizations include sports teams, certain types of religious groups, and political organizations.
+Most nonprofits and community organizations are eligible to receive matching gifts, but some ineligible organizations include sports teams, certain types of religious groups, and political organizations.

 Depending on the specific company, the employee may have anywhere from as little as a month to upwards of a calendar year to complete their request to their employer.
 That said, it’s imperative that you educate your donors on this process so they can get their submissions in quickly — and you can receive your funds!

-In order to make the most of this form of corporate giving, make sure that your marketing strategy is inclusive of matching gift promotions.
+In order to make the most of this corporate philanthropy program, make sure that your marketing strategy is inclusive of matching gift promotions.
 Include matching gift information on your donation page, in social media posts and newsletters, and in person at events!

 Most importantly, don’t forget to thank donors when you receive their donation as well as their matched gift!